Frequently Asked Questions

 Most Tibetans (especially children) are very friendly and open to having their picture taken but do respect them by asking permission.
 Please ask your guide before taking photographs inside monasteries.

 Is there anything I should avoid doing while in Tibet?

 Don’t walk anti-clockwise around the Jokhang Temple or other prayer wheels.
 Do not discuss politics or openly talk about the Dalai Lama.
-Monks or guides may be undercover police.
 It is really important that you don’t put your guide at risk by doing anything that could endanger him or her.
 Please also avoid touching animals.

 Can I bring gifts for the local children?

 As a rule, Beyond The Clouds discourages hand outs.
 Handing out things such as sweets, pens and money only creates a culture of begging and bad teeth in communities with no dentists and few toothbrushes!
 As an alternative, you may wish to donate to our charity First Steps Himalaya.

 As all your accommodation and meals is included on these tours you only need to bring spending money for tipping, souvenirs, alcoholic drinks, snacks and any extras such as handicrafts.
 We would recommend bringing a minimum of US$300.
 It is a good idea to obtain some Chinese Yuan prior to the trip.

 Can I use my credit cards?
 Are there any ATMs?

 Very few places in Tibetan areas take international credit cards.
 It is very much a cash-based society, so it would be good to have some cash on you throughout the trip for any personal expenses.
 ATMs that accept international cards are only available in the larger cities of Chengdu, Kangding, Shangri-La, Lhasa, and Shigatse.
 We suggest getting some Chinese Yuan in advance or at the start of your trip.